zillow/ctds/docs/callproc.rst

 Calling Stored Procedures
 =========================

-*cTDS* implements the :py:meth:`~ctds.Cursor.callproc` method for calling stored procedures, as defined by :pep:`0249#callproc`.
+*cTDS* implements the :py:meth:`ctds.Cursor.callproc` method for calling stored procedures, as defined by :pep:`0249#callproc`.
-Stored procedure parameters may be passed as either a `tuple` or `dict`.
+Stored procedure parameters may be passed as either a :py:class:`tuple` or :py:class:`dict`.

 .. warning::

-    Currently `FreeTDS` does not support passing empty string parameters.
+    Currently `FreeTDS`_ does not support passing empty string parameters.
 Empty strings are converted to `NULL` values internally before being transmitted to the database.

 Passing `tuple` parameters
 --------------------------

-Arguments passed to :py:meth:`~ctds.Cursor.callproc` in a `tuple` will be passed to the stored procedure in the tuple order.
-The returned results will be a `tuple` object, with output parameters replaced.
+Arguments passed to :py:meth:`ctds.Cursor.callproc` in a :py:class:`tuple` will be passed to the stored procedure in the tuple order.
+The returned results will be a :py:class:`tuple` object, with output parameters replaced.

 .. code-block:: python